 Section 2 Activities and outcome S

-Project (PR) Co-production (CP)
+Project Co-production

 A В С D

 Project's activities Project's outcomes Co-production element or 'l' and 'We' statements Co-production outcomes

-ance notes d finish with column C
+Guid ance notes

-sted sequence: start with columns B and th
+Sugge sted sequence: start with columns B and th en A. Then work on column D an d finish with column C.

-The project's activities are all actions and interactions that will lead to the planned outcomes.
+Suggested sequence: start with columns B and the columns and interactions that will lead to the planned outcomes.
 Start by defining the project's outcomes (B) and then coproduction outcomes (D) before thinking about activities.
-Think about and list all activities needed to achieve each outcome.
-Some outcomes might need more than one / continuous activities to be achieved.
-Think of this as a breakdown of the project's impact that will form a pathway towards impact.
-Each outcome will work as a stepping stone to form the pathway.
-Think about the length of the pathway, and how many outcomes are needed to make the journey towards impact.
-The outcomes can be divided into: Long-term - usually involves more complex changes such as systemic changes, and cultural changes.
-Medium-term - usually involves changes in attitudes, behaviours, and practice.
-Short-term - usually involves changes in Describe here how co- production will be embedded into each project's activity to generate the expected co- production outcome (column D).
+Think about and list all activities needed to achieve each outcome sight Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Think about and list all activities needed to achieve each outcomes might Describe here how co- production will be embedded into each project's activity to generate the expected co- production outcome (column D).
 If using 'I' and 'We' statements: 'I' statements will define the co-production outcome for each activity (column D) outlining what is expected to be achieved.
 'We' statements will define the co-production element for each project's activity (column C).
 See section 2b for more details.
 This is a breakdown of co-production outcomes that will form the pathway towards impact.
 Most co-production outcomes will also be related to a project's outcomes and activities (columns A and B).
 If necessary, you might create standalone co-production outcomes (see explanation below).
 Start reviewing the project's outcomes (column B) and activities (column A) and think about what value co-production should add to each outcome.
 Consider: What co-production will change/add to the outcome?
 Why is this activity being co-produced and what is expected from co-production?

 awareness, knowledge, and skills.
 To help identify the outcomes, think about what are the small changes that need to be achieved to make the impact possible.
 Start with some general questions such as: What are the small changes that need to be created, changed, or improved?
 Do people need to learn new skills, gain awareness, or change behaviour or practice?
-See further ideas below. different will the project's outcome (column A) be if co-produced? -- --
+See further ideas below.
+What is the value co-production will add to the outcome?
+Finally, how is that reflected in the co-production outcome (column D)?
+How different will the project's outcome (column A) be if co-produced? -- --